List of Mirmo! characters: Part-time characters

 One day, she was walking around in the park with her dog who finds Yatch's mug.
-Before that, Yatch ran away from Azumi's home, taking his mug with him, but later he got trapped in it by accident.
-Rie followed the instructions that were written under Yatch's mug, so Yatch appears and sees Rie as a very wonderful, organized, and hard working person (compared to Azumi, who is the exact opposite.)
+Before that, Yatch ran away from Alexis' home, taking his mug with him, but later he got trapped in it by accident.
+Rie followed the instructions that were written under Yatch's mug, so Yatch appears and sees Rie as a very wonderful, organized, and hard working person (compared to Alexis, who is the exact opposite.)